blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedic Shakhas.md

 ### Kauthuma Shakha
 - **Samhita**: Edited, Recited by all over North and in South India
 - **Brahmana**: Edited (8 Brahmanas in all), no accents
 - **Aranyaka**: None.
-The Samhita itself has the ‘Aranyaka’.
+The Samhita itself has the ‘Aranyaka’
 - **Upanishad**: Chandogya Upanishad
 - **Shrauta Sutra**:
 - **Griha Sutra**:
 ### Ranayaniya Shakha
 - **Samhita**: Manuscripts of Samhita exist.
 Recited by Gokarna, and Deshastha Brahmins
 - **Brahmana**: Same as Kauthuma with minor differences.
 - **Aranyaka**: None.
-The Samhita itself has the ‘Aranyaka’.
+The Samhita itself has the ‘Aranyaka’
 - **Upanishad**: Same as Kauthuma.
 - **Shrauta Sutra**:
 - **Griha Sutra**:
 ### Jaiminiya/Talavakara Shakha
 - **Samhita**: Samhita edited.
 Recited by Nambudiris and choliyal of Tamil nadu.
-Two distinct styles of Saman recitation, partially recorded and published.
+Two distinct styles of Saman recitation, partially recorded and published
 - **Brahmana**: Brahmana published (without accents) – Jaiminiya Brahmana, Arsheya Brahmana
 - **Aranyaka**: Tamil Nadu version of Talavakara Aranyaka (=Jaiminiya Upanishad Brahmana) published
 - **Upanishad**: Kena Upanishad